 Really?
 Sometimes I wish this Boston crowd would just release a turd, because it almost takes all the joy out of it when you know it's going to be great before you even hear it...and then it's great.
-LIFELESS DARK dropped a steaming pile of churning stench on last year's Who Will Be The Victims?, a three track clinic on how to execute bulldozer metalcrust that is arguable even more devastating than you think it's going to be.
-You can list all of the comparisons you want (and to be clear, to be clear), but I would suggest just listening...it might sound familiar, and maybe you just haven't heard it this good in a while.
+LIFELESS DARK dropped a steaming pile of churning stench on last year's Who Will Be The Victims?, a three track clinic on how to execute bulldozer metalcrust that is arguably more devastating than you think it's going to be.
+You can list all of the comparisons you want (and to be clear, some are blatant), but I would suggest just listening...it might sound familiar, and maybe you just haven't heard it this good in a while.
 With a deadly members-of list more extensive than most teenagers' mp3 collections, the casual, confident success of this detonation isn't exactly a surprise.

 18 August 2019